HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Endoscopy Clinic/Centers.

 Treatment: Endoscopy centers can also provide treatments, such as removing polyps (growths) from the colon, treating bleeding ulcers or veins, or widening narrowed areas (strictures).

-Screening: Procedures like colonoscopies are used as screening tools to detect diseases, including colon cancer, before symptoms appear.
+Screening: Procedures such as colonoscopies are used to detect diseases, including colon cancer, before symptoms appear.

 Common procedures performed